mirbyte/portapps-Brave-updater/README.md

 ## Usage
 1. Download the latest zip from the [releases](https://github.com/mirbyte/portapps-brave-updater/releases)
 2. Extract & copy the contents to the folder containing "brave-portable.exe"
-3. Click and run both .exe files
+3. Run the .exe file
-4. Done, you can delete the backup files if everything works as expected
+4. Done

 ## Notice of Non-Affiliation and Disclaimer